JYWa/Overlap_Local_SGD/README.md

 ## Dependencies and Setup
 The code runs on Python 3.5 with PyTorch 1.0.0 and torchvision 0.2.1.
+The non-blocking communication is implemented using Python threading package.

 ## Training examples
 TBA.